The Scottish Underwater Photogrammetry Unit (SUPU)

 G – Artificial Reef: In temperate waters, it is often difficult to assess the complexity and structure of large natural or artificial reefs when water clarity is less than one metre.
 This is an example of an artificial reef that measures almost four metres high and over 10 metre across.
 The use of photogrammetry produced a model and allowed researchers to visualise an underwater target that was impossible to see in whole underwater.
 View the Video »

-H – Chevron: Oil and gas platforms, whether in use or being prepared for decommissioning, attract biofouling.
+H – Offshore Energy: Oil and gas platforms, whether in use or being prepared for decommissioning, attract biofouling.
 This is where plants and animals grow on the structures.
 Stereophotogrammetry supports the identification and volume (plus inferred mass) of the organisms that can inform management decisions.
 This is an example of fouling on a jacket leg of a structure in tropical waters and was generated from ROV footage of 'opportunity'.
 View the Video »

 I – Bridge over the Atlantic: We also survey structures that are associated with, or close by, the coastal environment.
 This model was constructed totally from aerial drone footage of the iconic 'Bridge over the Atlantic' just south of Oban.
 The models produce permanent records of stuctures and comparisons over time periods can deliver records of consistent of reduced structural integrity.
 View the Video »